smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ### Conclusion
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Over the course of this document, we have touched on many of the SQL constructs and how they treat NULL markers.
+Over the course of this document, we have touched on many of the SQL constructs and how they treat NULL markers.
 I hope this document serves as a guiding document for future development, and most importantly, always remember to include NULL markers in your test data.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The most important concept to understand with NULL markers is the three-valued logic, where statements can equate to **TRUE**, **FALSE**, or **UNKNOWN**.
+The most important concept to understand with NULL markers is the three-valued logic, where statements can equate to **TRUE**, **FALSE**, or **UNKNOWN**.
 Understanding the three-valued logic is instrumental in understanding the behavior of NULL markers.  **TRUE OR UNKNOWN** equates to **TRUE**, and **TRUE AND UNKNOWN** equates to **UNKNOWN**.

-:mailbox:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you find any inaccuracies, misspellings, bugs, dead links, etc., please report an issue!
+If you find any inaccuracies, misspellings, bugs, dead links, etc., please report an issue!
 No detail is too small, and I appreciate all the help.

 :smile:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Happy coding!